mcanouil/awesome-quarto/README.md

 - [Tutorial: The ultimate guide to starting a Quarto blog](https://albert-rapp.de/posts/13_quarto_blog_writing_guide/13_quarto_blog_writing_guide.html) - An in-depth guide on how to start blogging with Quarto.
 - [Tutorial: Creating a blog with Quarto in 10 steps](https://beamilz.com/posts/2022-06-05-creating-a-blog-with-quarto/en/) - A blog post introducing a new Quarto blog and the steps to create your own blog with Quarto.
-- [Tutorial: Making shareable docs with Quarto](https://openscapes.github.io/quarto-website-tutorial/) - A tutorial to make website with Quarto.
+- [Tutorial: Making shareable docs with Quarto](https://openscapes.github.io/quarto-website-tutorial/) - A tutorial to make a website with Quarto.
 - [Workshop: From R Markdown to Quarto](https://rstudio-conf-2022.github.io/rmd-to-quarto/) - A workshop for those who want to take their R Markdown skills and expertise and apply them in Quarto, the next generation of R Markdown.
 - [Workshop: Getting started with Quarto](https://rstudio-conf-2022.github.io/get-started-quarto/) - "Get started with Quarto" workshop materials for rstudio::conf(2022).
 - [Workshop: Quarto, a library to run them all?](https://warwickcim.github.io/quarto-workshop/slides/slides.html) - Workshop at [RSECon'22](https://rsecon2022.society-rse.org/), led by Carlos Cámara, James Tripp and Cagatay Turkay (materials: <https://github.com/WarwickCIM/quarto-workshop>).
 - [Tutorial: Creating your personal website using Quarto](https://ucsb-meds.github.io/creating-quarto-websites/) - A step-by-step guide for setting up a personal website using Quarto by Samantha Csik.
-- [Tutorial: Customizing Quarto Websites - Make your website stand out using SASS & CSS](https://ucsb-meds.github.io/customizing-quarto-websites/) - Slides by Samantha Csik about using SASS and CSS to customise HTML Quarto website (materials: <https://github.com/UCSB-MEDS/customizing-quarto-websites>).
+- [Tutorial: Customizing Quarto Websites - Make your website stand out using SASS & CSS](https://ucsb-meds.github.io/customizing-quarto-websites/) - Slides by Samantha Csik about using SASS and CSS to customise HTML Quarto websites (materials: <https://github.com/UCSB-MEDS/customizing-quarto-websites>).
 - [Workshop: Quartaki — 6 hour introduction to Quarto](https://drmowinckels.github.io/quartaki/) - Using R and RStudio by [Athanasia Mo Mowinckel](https://github.com/drmowinckels) covering basic markdown, html reports, citation & cross-refs, pdf and journal templates and Reveal.js presentations.
 - [Workshop: Mi primer blog con Quarto](https://perezp44.github.io/taller.primer.blog/) - A workshop in Spanish by Pedro J. Pérez to create a blog with Quarto (materials: <https://github.com/perezp44/taller.primer.blog>).
 - [Tutorial: Creating Quarto Journal Article Templates](https://christophertkenny.com/posts/2023-07-01-creating-quarto-journal-articles/) - An in-depth blog post detailing the process for converting journal LaTeX templates into Quarto templates.
 - [Tutorial: Personal Website using Jupyter Notebook and Quarto](https://adtarie.net/posts/007-quarto-python-tutorial/) - A Python-oriented step-by-step tutorial on how to create a website using Quarto.
 - [Tutorial: Publish a Quarto website with Netlify](https://jadeyryan.com/blog/publish-quarto-website/) - A comprehensive blog post walking through how to create a Quarto website, connect it to GitHub, deploy & publish it with Netlify by Jadey Ryan.
 - [Workshop: Parameterized Reports with Quarto](https://jadeyryan.quarto.pub/rladies-dc-quarto-params/) - A 2-hour code-along workshop to learn parameterized reporting with `quarto` and `purrr` to generate multiple format outputs (materials: <https://github.com/jadeynryan/parameterized-quarto-workshop>).
-- [Tutorials: Quarto Visual Editor and RStudio](https://youtube.com/playlist?list=PLEzw67WWDg80-fT1hq2IZf7D62tRmKy8f&si=ECVfFIH1bg6_JfjS) - A YouTube playlist of short videos tutorials for beginners to work with Quarto Visual Editor and RStudio by Andy Field.
+- [Tutorials: Quarto Visual Editor and RStudio](https://youtube.com/playlist?list=PLEzw67WWDg80-fT1hq2IZf7D62tRmKy8f&si=ECVfFIH1bg6_JfjS) - A YouTube playlist of short video tutorials for beginners to work with Quarto Visual Editor and RStudio by Andy Field.
 - [Quarto for amsmath LaTeX users](https://nmfs-opensci.github.io/quarto-amsmath) - Notes focused on addressing issues related to using amsmath LaTeX for numbered equations and fancy math in Quarto books, specifically for HTML and PDF rendering.
 - [Tutorial: A step-by-step guide to parameterized reporting in R using Quarto](https://rfortherestofus.com/2024/06/parameterized-reporting-quarto) - A walkthrough of how to use parameterized reporting with Quarto with videos.
 - [Slidecrafting](https://slidecrafting-book.com/) - A book about slidecrafting, the art of putting together slides that are functional and aesthetically pleasing by Emil Hvitfeldt.

 ## Blog posts

-- [We don't talk about Quarto](https://www.apreshill.com/blog/2022-04-we-dont-talk-about-quarto/) - A blog post introducing to Quarto publishing software by Alison Presmanes Hill.
+- [We don't talk about Quarto](https://www.apreshill.com/blog/2022-04-we-dont-talk-about-quarto/) - A blog post introducing Quarto publishing software by Alison Presmanes Hill.
 - [Quarto tip a day](https://mine-cetinkaya-rundel.github.io/quarto-tip-a-day/) - A website made with Quarto highlighting a tip for Quarto every day as a blog post.
 - [Announcing Quarto, a new scientific and technical publishing system](https://www.rstudio.com/blog/announcing-quarto-a-new-scientific-and-technical-publishing-system/) - Blog post by J.J.
 Allaire announcing the launch of Quarto, a new open-source scientific and technical publishing system.
 - [Interactive Molecular Content](https://www.valencekjell.com/posts/2022-08-13-interactive/) - A blog post showing how to embed interactive content (*i.e.*, molecular visualisation) in webpages with Quarto using Bokeh, 3DMol.js and NGL.
 - [Slidecraft 101: Colors and Fonts](https://www.emilhvitfeldt.com/post/slidecraft-colors-fonts/) - A blog post about "The art of putting together slides that are functional and aesthetically pleasing" using Quarto presentation format by Emil Hvitfeldt.
 - [Making Slides in Quarto with Reveal.js](https://meghan.rbind.io/blog/quarto-slides/) - A blog post about making slides in Quarto with Reveal.js and how to use emojis or customise the slides by Meghan Hall.
 - [A beginner's guide to using Observable JavaScript, R, and Python with Quarto](https://www.infoworld.com/article/3674789/a-beginners-guide-to-using-observable-javascript-r-and-python-with-quarto.html) - This article shows you how to set up a Quarto document to use Observable JavaScript, including how to pass data from R or Python to an Observable code chunk.
-- [Six Productivity Hacks for Quarto](https://www.rstudio.com/blog/6-productivity-hacks-for-quarto/) - A blog post showing six tips from the re-use content across documents, the insertion of Pandoc divs and spans to continuous deployment with GitHub Actions.
+- [Six Productivity Hacks for Quarto](https://www.rstudio.com/blog/6-productivity-hacks-for-quarto/) - A blog post showing six tips from re-using content across documents, the insertion of Pandoc divs and spans to continuous deployment with GitHub Actions.
 - [How to add some personality to your Quarto Blog](https://www.ddanieltan.com/posts/blogtips/) - A blog post sharing some of the added features and tweaks users can make on top of the standard blog templates to inject some personality into their blog.
-- [Use R to Generate a Quarto Blogpost](https://themockup.blog/posts/2022-11-08-use-r-to-generate-a-quarto-blogpost/) - A blog post about using R to generate Quarto blog post by Tom Mock.
+- [Use R to Generate a Quarto Blogpost](https://themockup.blog/posts/2022-11-08-use-r-to-generate-a-quarto-blogpost/) - A blog post about using R to generate a Quarto blog post by Tom Mock.
 - [Adding Subscriptions to a Quarto Site](https://forbo7.github.io/forblog/posts/7_blog_subscriptions.html) - A blog post about how to add a subscription form to your Quarto blog.
 - [I'm an R user: Quarto or R Markdown?](https://www.jumpingrivers.com/blog/quarto-rmarkdown-comparison/) - A blog post comparing Quarto and R Markdown from an R user perspective by [Jumping Rivers](https://www.jumpingrivers.com/).
-- [Quarto for the Python User](https://www.jumpingrivers.com/blog/quarto-for-python-users/) - A blog post introducing Quarto to Python user for creating reports.
+- [Quarto for the Python User](https://www.jumpingrivers.com/blog/quarto-for-python-users/) - A blog post introducing Quarto to Python users for creating reports.
 - [How to publish your Quarto document/book/website as a Docker container?](https://mickael.canouil.fr/posts/2023-05-07-quarto-docker/) - A blog post describing how to publish your Quarto document/book/website as a Docker container by Mickaël Canouil.
 - [Making Pretty PDFs with Quarto](https://nrennie.rbind.io/blog/pdf-quarto/making-pretty-pdf-quarto/) - A blog post showing how to customise the styling of PDF documents, and save the styling into a Quarto extension to make it easier to reuse and share.
 - [How to self-publish a technical book on Leanpub and Amazon using Quarto](https://www.brodrigues.co/blog/2023-06-29-book_quarto/) - This blog post explains which settings to use to compile an Epub for Leanpub and a print-ready PDF for Amazon's self-publishing service (KDP).
 - [Hello Quarto: Porting my Website from Hugo Apéro](https://silviacanelon.com/blog/2023-09-29-hello-quarto/) - A blog post detailing a user's experience of porting a blogdown Hugo Apéro site to Quarto, with content including design ideas, CSS tips, HTML partials, setting up redirects, and others.
-- [Seven Tips for Creating Quarto Reveal.js Presentations](https://remlapmot.github.io/post/2025/quarto-revealjs-tips/) - A blog post showing few tips on how to customise Reveal.js slides with R/knitr, HTML/CSS, and Quarto native options.
+- [Seven Tips for Creating Quarto Reveal.js Presentations](https://remlapmot.github.io/post/2025/quarto-revealjs-tips/) - A blog post showing a few tips on how to customise Reveal.js slides with R/knitr, HTML/CSS, and Quarto native options.
 - [Creating effectively multi-engine Quarto documents using Quarto's embed shortcode](https://remlapmot.github.io/post/2025/multi-engine-quarto/) - A blog post describing how to use the embed shortcode to show code and execute its output from different languages/engines in the same document.
 - [Migrating my Academic (Hugo Wowchemy) website to Quarto](https://jc-castillo.com/blog/posts/quarto-migration/) - A blog post documenting the migration of an academic website from Hugo Academic/Wowchemy to Quarto, including technical steps for converting content, publications, and site structure.